Maidenhead grid for Google Earth by OH2ECG

 overlay for Google Earth

-that displays the
+that displays a 6-character deep version of the

-Maidenhead grid.
 The Maidenhead grid is used extensively by

 to easily provide location information in a very condensed form.
 This